 At this point, all courses at SRJC have the SLOs listed in the Course Outline of Record.
 The following basic guidelines are for faculty who are developing SLOs for new courses or revising SLOs of current courses.

 Definition: An SLO (Student Learning Outcome) is a statement of the knowledge, skills, abilities, or values students should acquire in a course.
 An SLO usually subsumes multiple objectives, allows for assessment, and anticipates the application of learning outside of the classroom or in future educational contexts.

 The SLOs of a course are usually developed through collegial discussion among faculty who create, revise, and/or teach a course.
 When writing SLOs, it helps to envision exactly what the student would be able to do in the real world or the next level of the program after completion of the course.

 Courses usually have one to five SLOs, depending on the length and depth of the course itself.
 SLO statements tend to be more global statements when compared to course objectives, which describe more specific skills or abilities.
 SLO statements also:

 - Refer to what students should be able to do after they have completed the course.
 In other words, they are not course assignments, and the statements do not include the method of assessment.

 - Use active verbs that reflect how the learning can be observed or measured with emphasis on higher levels of critical thinking.
 You can find lists of active verbs associated with the cognitive, affective, and psychomotor domains on the following linked pages:

 - Are supported by the content of the course, the kinds of assignments students complete, and appropriate methods of assessment.

 - Connect with the SLOs of any certificates or majors that the course is related to.

-Read more about identifying and composing Student Learning Outcomes for courses on the More About Writing Course SLOs.
+Read more about identifying and composing SLOs for courses on the More About Writing Course SLOs.